calnaren/CubicHand/README.md

 CubicHand
 =========

-EE249 Project which involves a cube with three faces controlled by a data glove
+EE249 Project which involves a cube made from LEDs with three faces controlled by a data glove